SAIL-UA/leap.github.io/01-index.md

 ## Access to Dataset

-If you would like to have access to the LEAP dataset, please send an email to **xzhu39@crimson.ua.edu** stating your purpose and affiliated organization.
+If you would like to have access to the LEAP dataset, please send an email to **jiaqi.gong@ua.edu** stating your purpose and affiliated organization.

 ## Data Collection